KyLoc20/twitter-shadow/README.md

 # Twitter-Shadow

-This is an exercise for React&Typescript by build a very simple Twitter.
+This is an exercise for React&Typescript by building a very simple Twitter.

 There is no backend involved and all the data is stored locally.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).